LonnyGomes/vjs-video/README.md

 ```

-Add the directive to a video tag, using video.js parameters as normal, and it will your video within your angular app.
+Add the directive to a video tag, using video.js parameters as normal and it will initialize your video tag

 ```
 <video class="video-js vjs-default-skin" controls preload="auto" width="640" height="264" poster="poster.jpg" vjs-video>